vaibhavgupta03/Digital-Calculator-App-MATLAB/README.md

 This repository contains a simple yet functional digital calculator app designed using MATLAB App Designer.
 The calculator supports basic arithmetic operations such as addition, subtraction, multiplication, division, and exponentiation, providing users with a straightforward interface to perform calculations.

 ## Features
-Basic Arithmetic Operations: Perform addition, subtraction, multiplication, division, and exponentiation.
+- Basic Arithmetic Operations: Perform addition, subtraction, multiplication, division, and exponentiation.
-User-Friendly Interface: Intuitive layout with clearly labeled buttons for easy operation.
+- User-Friendly Interface: Intuitive layout with clearly labeled buttons for easy operation.
-Real-Time Results: Get instant results displayed as you perform operations.
+- Real-Time Results: Get instant results displayed as you perform operations.

+## Repository Contents
+- Calculator.mlapp: The main MATLAB App Designer file, containing the app's UI and logic.
+- Calculator_exported.m: The exported MATLAB file from the App Designer, containing the app's code and callback functions.
+- calculator_ui.png: A screenshot of the calculator's user interface, demonstrating the app's design.

 ## Getting Started
 ### Prerequisites